mzallaghi4/Economics-Financial-Evaluation/README.md

-## Economic Evaluation and Financial Modelling for Decision-making
-The Economic Evaluation and Financial Modelling for Decision-making project aims to apply advanced economic evaluation techniques and financial modelling methods to support decision-making.

-This project explores how quantitative models and economic evaluations can be used to assess investment opportunities, evaluate risk, forecast economic trends, and make informed financial decisions.

-The project uses techniques such as:
-- Net Present Value (NPV)
-- Internal Rate of Return (IRR)
-- Monte Carlo simulations
-- Risk Analysis

-in order to model, evaluate, and make decisions regarding investment projects, business strategies, and financial portfolios.

 # Corporate Finance & Investment Analysis Models

 This repository contains practical financial models widely used in investment banking, equity research, private equity, corporate finance, and asset management.